Atish03/isolet-cli/README.md

 ```

 > [!NOTE]
->the `chall ls` command will help you list challenges in a particular directory.
+> The `chall ls` command will help you list challenges in a particular directory.
 The directory can be the challenge directory or the parent directory of the challenge directories.

 ## chall.yaml
 `chall.yaml` file must be of following format